schwentker/artiji-buyer-agent/README.md

 - It is not a complete MPP conformance suite.
 - It does not prove cross-implementation interoperability.
 - It does not test refunds, disputes, webhooks, asynchronous card states, or final economic settlement.
-- It does not commit a model-provider credential or preconfigure a judge's local TrueForge workspace.
+- It does not commit a model-provider credential or preconfigure a local TrueForge workspace.
 - It does not prove the six commerce fields are the only possible vocabulary.
 - It does not submit or claim acceptance of the proposed upstream language.